shaharsol/gc-test2/README.md

 ### Creating new game combinations

 To create different sets of player combinations, say, human vs super computer, you'd create a `class HumanVsSuperComputer extends Game` and will have to implement both abstract methods `launchPlayer1` and `launchPlayer2` where you will create and return new instances of `HumanPlayer` and `SuperComputerPlayer` respectively.
-You will also have to create an instance of your new `HumanVsSuperComputer` in `main.js`
+You will also have to create an instance of your new `HumanVsSuperComputer` in `main.js`.

+### Notes

+  * I use abstract functions in this implementation.
+Javascript doesn't support abstract functions and classes yet.
+There are some hacks and workarounds that are nowhere native, so I decided to leave it as it is, as the purpose is to demonstrate OO design, and using abstract functions IMHO is very elegant.